appsmithorg/appsmith-docs/website/docs/packages/overview.md

 Reusability is an integral part of application development, offering various advantages like speeding up the development process, centralizing business logic, and introducing standardization into applications.

-Appsmith enhances reusability by providing a feature set, allowing you to reuse widgets, datasource, queries, JS logic, and more across your applications.
+Appsmith enhances reusability by providing a feature set, allowing you to reuse widgets, queries, and JS logic across your applications.

 The introduction of Blocks, Modules, and Packages aligns with the diverse needs of developers, community members, and businesses, promoting efficiency and collaboration in application development.